 Get-WmiObject -Class Win32_NetworkAdapterConfiguration -Filter "IPEnabled='True'" | Select-Object IPAddress

-This command retrieves the IP addresses of all network adapters that are currently enabled on the system.
+This command retrieves the IP addresses of all network adapters currently enabled.
 You can use this information to map the network.

 To enumerate the software installed on a system, you can use the following command: